RonaldKfouri/GNN-BDDI-before-SE/Generating_Data_for_Case14.md

 ```

 Finally, they are saved in CSV files.
-Note: we may not be using all the files at later stages but it is good to store them all so you wouldn't run iterations again.
+Note: we may not be using all the files at later stages but it is good to store them all so we wouldn't run iterations again.
 ```matlab
 % Save results to CSV files
 writematrix(voltage_magnitudes, '~/Your_Path/Voltage_Magnitudes_case14.csv');